getty-zig/getty.so/docs/user-guide/tutorial/interfaces.md

 ```

 1. Create a value of the implementing type, `OppositeSerializer`.
-1. Create an interface value from your implementation using the interface function.
+1. Create an interface value from the implementation using the interface function.
 1. Use the interface value for all of your interface-y needs!

 ```console title="Shell session"